 Saying goodbye to a loved one is never an easy process, and the manner and setting in which this service takes place will depend largely on the religion, culture and personal preferences of both the deceased and their family.
-As a result, it’s difficult to say with precision exactly how long a funeral will last, since it can vary greatly depending on its component parts.
+As a result, it’s difficult to say with precision exactly how long it will last, since the average length of a funeral can vary greatly depending on its component parts.

 As a general rule, a Catholic funeral (encompassing mass and communion) can take up to an hour, while a humanist or non-religious funeral can be significantly shorter at around 30 minutes.
 The most economical funeral can even be over within 15 minutes, though this is unusual.

 The factors which chiefly affect the average length of a funeral are the location in which it is held, the type of service being conducted, the component parts of the service and the budget available for the funeral.
 When planning a funeral, it’s a good idea to talk to the funeral director or minister in charge of proceedings in order to get an approximation of how long they expect the service to last.

 Component parts of a funeral

 Again, it will vary depending upon the individual circumstances and preferences of the deceased, but in general, a funeral is comprised of the following component parts: